SaiBarathR/react-components/Searchfield/README.md

 npm i @mui/material

+npm install @mui/x-date-pickers

-This a basic implementation of a searchfield with Reposnive Css.
-This component is just for design you can write your functionalities as props and use the onChange for filter.
+This a Modern implementation of a Date Time Picker with Reposnive Css.

+I have added custom action bar, helper text & error for form handling, custom tabs to switch between date and time.